HeyItsGilbert/PKM/docs/atomics/Biases, Fallacies, and Paradoxes.md

 If given the right information, you would change your behaviors.

 # Paradoxes
+An idea that seems counterintuitive or self contradictory.
 ## [[Strength of Weak Ties|Strength of Weak Ties]]
 A paradox that shows we learn more from folks from outside of typical community.